reality-two/reality2-documentation/instructions/1 Getting Started/Installation.md

 ### Compile-it-yourself

 If there is no version for your platform and OS, then you'll have to do it the hard way...
+Reality2 nodes work on any unix-like operating system such as Linux, BSD and MacOS.
+It should work under WSL on Windows as well.

 #### Step 1